anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 <br/>
 <p style="text-align: justify;">
 Yes, it does not make sense with the analogy where we talk about environments because in that case, the kernel has to be bigger right? but we want to have an environment that makes sense for us to observe the virus.
 For example, We know that the virus directly dies after a few seconds in an environment that has a temperature higher than 200 degrees Celcius.
-This is beyond the limits of the virus so why should we take into account such environments with **higher** temperatures?
+This is beyond the limits of the virus so why should we take into account such environments with <strong>higher</strong> temperatures?
 So it makes sense, for now, to not take a kernel bigger than the object size (original matrix).
 </p>
 <br/><br/>